ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/SetLanguage.md

 # SetLanguage

-Sets date language to current form.
+Sets the date language to the current form.

 ## Syntax